BelfrySCAD/BOSL2/tutorials/Shapes2d.md

 ```

 You can use `anchor=` and `spin=`, just like with other attachable shapes.
 However, the anchor
-points are based on the side angles of the faces, and may not be where you expect them:
+point orientations are based on the side angles of the faces, and may not be what you expect:

 ```openscad-2D
 trapezoid(w1=30, w2=50, h=50)